dh256git/project27/src/about/grand.md

 ### What's the grand {{ site.brand }} mission?

-**To deliver content and authoring solutions that remove the barriers between scientific, technical, or professional resources and methods of non-visual access to such information.**
+**To create tools and a place for learning, driven by a community of learners and teachers, who value accessible learning experiences.**

+#### The mission explained

-This mission statement is how {{ site.brand }} intends to make its vision come true.
+This mission statement is how {{ site.brand }} will make its vision come true.
-If the vision is the destination, the mission is the path selected to arrive at the destination.
+If the vision is the destination, the mission is the path to our goal.

-The first part of the mission statement states how {{ site.brand }} will facilitate lerning, teaching, research, and innovation activities by 2050.
+The first part of the mission statement states how {{ site.brand }} will facilitate learning, teaching, research, and innovation by 2050.

-This is only possible by innovating new solutions that will enable the high quality, universally accessible experience.
+This is only possible by innovating new solutions.
-Creating a substantial and growing volume of peer-reviewed content is what will enable the vision impaired community and society to adopt the solutions in a wide range of contexts.
+Creating tools, a place for learning, and content will enable the community, and {{ site.brand }} to grow..
 Innovation enables the goal, delivery achieves it.

-The second half of the mission statement defines the mindset in which solutions should be engineered.
+The second half of the mission statement highlights the need for community engagement.
-{{ site.brand }} does not want to simply improve the quality of existing solutions, or create a new repository of resources.
-Innovation should strive to remove those experiential barriers that prevent processing of scientific, technical, and professional resources by methods of non-visual access to such information.
-{{ site.brand }} should minimise the gap between perceived experience, when consuming technical content, by a sighted and a vision impaired person.
+Learning is a social process.
+It is an interaction between teachers and learners.
+Learners can become teachers.
+Individuals can form communities, if their values align.
+Our mission is to harness the power of people, who value an accessible learning experience.
+They can drive the growth of projects, and teach new learners.

+This is a mission in 2022.
+The vision should stay the same.
-Unlike the project vision, the mission of {{ site.brand }},  will evolve as existing technologies and solutions carry on evolving.
+But, the mission of {{ site.brand }},  will change as existing technologies and solutions evolve.